-It can be taken daily as a tonic or used in soup stocks or dressings.
+Finally, when it’s all done, take your Beet Kvass daily as a tonic or use it in soup, stocks or dressings.

 Beetroot is a member of the same family as chard and spinach and you can eat both the root and the leaves.
-The root is incredibly nutrient-rich, being choc-full of vitamin C, magnesium, folic acid, potassium and fiber, whilst the leaves are packed with calcium, iron and vitamins A and C.
+The root is incredibly nutrient-rich, being choc-full of vitamin C, magnesium, folic acid, potassium and fibre.
+The leaves are packed with calcium, iron and vitamins A and C.